SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-storage.md

   * [Microsoft.Storage/storageAccounts/queueServices](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-storage-storageaccounts-queueservices-metrics)
   * [Microsoft.Storage/storageAccounts/tableServices](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-storage-storageaccounts-tableservices-metrics)

+**NOTE**
+Only metrics with category=Transaction can be exported from diagnostic settings export feature.

 Click on the above namespaces to learn more about the supported metrics.
 For a complete list of the dimensions that Azure Storage supports, refer to the below documentation.

 * [Azure Blob Storage Metrics dimensions](https://learn.microsoft.com/en-us/azure/storage/blobs/monitor-blob-storage-reference#metrics-dimensions)